HomeLatest NewsCyber SecurityiPhones vulnerable to Pegasus-type breaches, concedes Apple

 A forensic methodology report by Amnesty claims that Apple’s iPhone is the easiest to snoop on using the Pegasus software.
 The leaked database shows that iPhones running iOS 14.6 contain a zero-click iMessage exploit and this exploit could have been used to install Pegasus software on the iPhone devices of the targeted entities.

-However, the Union government denied any snooping charges saying “No unauthorised interception by government agencies.”
+However, the Union denied any snooping charges saying “No unauthorised interception by government agencies.”
 IT and Communications Minister Ashwini Vaishnaw on Monday said that with several checks and balances being in place, “any sort of illegal surveillance” by unauthorised persons is not possible in India.

 Get the day's headlines from Tech Observer straight in your inbox